pws236369/lecture-6-cookies-and-base-auth/README.md

-# L6 - Cookies & Auth
+# Lecture - Cookies & Auth

+You have 2 diffrent http server in this repo:

+* server.js - for cookies example.
+* basic-auth for basic auth example.